dhwanidedhia/flighthubtripbuilder/README.md

 ## FlightHub Trip Builder
 This is a PHP-based web service that allows users to search for and retrieve information about flights and trips.
-The API provides functionalities to search for one-way and round trips, retrieve airline and airport information, and perform CRUD operations on flight and trip data.
+The API provides functionalities to search for one-way and round trips, retrieve airline and airport information, and perform CRUD operations on airline, airport and flight data.

 ## Installation